nicholasmfraser/oa_altmetrics_cwts/documentation.md

     consists of 40 OA and 60 non-OA articles.
 The Twitter coverage of the entire population is 30%, but the coverage of the OA group is 50%.
 Thus, the relative coverage of the OA group is 50/30 = 1.66.
-An interpretation is that OA articles are 66% more likely to receive OA coverage than the population as a whole.
+An interpretation is that OA articles are mentioned 66% more often on Twitter than the population as a whole.

 ### OA Classification